Ktsierra/cosmere-reading-order/README.md

 9. The Emperor's Soul
 10. White Sand Trilogy – (Latest Edition)
 11. Warbreaker
+12. The Stormlight Archive – The Way of Kings
+13. Mistborn Era 2 – The Alloy of Law

 ## Currently Reading

-1. The Stormlight Archive – The Way of Kings
+1. Mistborn Era 2 – Allomancer Jak and the Pits of Eltania

 ## Next Up